KathyOlsen/FinalProjectFlightReservationApp/README.md

     -Katherine K. Olsen

-This app allows a user to search flights on a single airline, select a departure and return flight, provide passenger names, log in to finalize a reservation, and receive a boarding pass with a QR code containing reservation details.
+This app allows a user to search flights on a single airline, select a departure and return flight, provide passenger names, log in to finalize a reservation, select seats, and receive a boarding pass with a QR code containing reservation details.

 Users can submit a search form without logging in that includes: